 - excess glucose is converted into triglycerides;

-- increased triglycerides are a consequence of chronically high insulin.
+- the rise in triglycerides is a consequence of chronically high insulin.

-Connection with glycated hemoglobin: insulin can keep glucose normal, but fluctuations remain.
+Link with glycated hemoglobin: insulin can keep glucose normal (for example, 5.2 mmol/L), but with HbA1c 5.6–5.7%, it is evident that fluctuations remain.
 Glycated hemoglobin reflects these fluctuations over time.

 Insulin is a central element that connects all metabolic processes.